Amigurumi Seals – The Perfect Gift

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on February 21, 2012, in Art, French Shore and tagged Amigurumi, Crochet, Gerry Rogers, Great Northern Peninsula, Japanese art, Japanese language, Newfoundland and Labrador, Stuffed toy.
+Posted on February 21, 2012, in Art, Cultural Experiences and tagged Amigurumi, Crochet, Gerry Rogers, Great Northern Peninsula, Japanese art, Japanese language, Newfoundland and Labrador, Stuffed toy.
 Bookmark the permalink.
 Leave a comment.